gschmutz/integration-architecture-workshop/04-working-with-activemq-broker/README.md

 ![Alt Image Text](./images/hawtio-activemq-overview.png "Schema Registry UI")

 On the right side you can navigate to the **Queue**s and **Topic**s available on the broker.
 On the right side you can see metrics for the queue.

 Click on **Browse** to see the messages currently in the queue waiting for consumption.

 ![Alt Image Text](./images/hawtio-activemq-queue-browse.png "Schema Registry UI")

-Navigate and familiarize yourself with the possibilities of Hawtio.
+Navigate and familiarise yourself with the possibilities of Hawtio.

 ## Using the "A" command line utility

-Both the console as well as Hawt.io do not behave like a real client.
+Both the console as well as Hawtio do not behave like a real client.
 You can't simulate a client subscribing to a topic.
 The [ActiveMQ CLI testing and message management](https://github.com/fmtn/a) utility, implemented by Peter Nordlander and available on his GitHub account, simplifies testing and message management quite a bit.
 It is a command line utility and also known as the "a" command.

 ### Installing the "A" utility